geoffOkumu/www/src/content/blog/styling-in-react/index.md

 ---
 templateKey: blog
-title: Styling in React for Scale - CSS-in-Js, Css Modules, Inline styles
+title: Styling in React - Inline styles, Css Modules, CSS-in-Js
 category: React
 date: '2019-01-28T00:18:04+03:00'
 featuredImg: /img/code-2620118_1280.jpg
 author: Geoff Okumu
 description: >-
-  In our shared pursuit to push the web to do more, we're running into a common problem performance.
-Sites have more features than ever before.
-So much so, that many sites now struggle to achieve a high level of performance across a variety of network conditions and devices.
+  This article is an unopinionated exploration into the different styling architectures for react to help you choose the best one that fits your project.
 ---

 <img src='code-2620118_1280.jpg' alt='laptop coding'>

+## TL;DR
+*This article is an unopinionated exploration into the different styling architectures for react to help you choose the best one that fits your project.*

 ## Intro

-Component based architecture forces us to rethink how we structure our stylesheets
+Component based architecture forces us to rethink how we structure our stylesheets.
+At the core of components architecture is encapsulation and separation of concerns, which does not bond will with css, since CSS creates all styles as global.
+To solve this issue many programmers have created diffent styling frameworks, to bring standardisation and modularity to CSS.
+This article is an unopinionated exploration into the different styling architectures for react to help you choose the best one that fits your project.

+## Basics

+Standardasation, modularity, scalability